 Forum user filip1234 did not have a good night at Birmingham's Legs 11 strip club.

-"My own experience is that I was plied with drink – massively so – and was then offered a dance, but only in the VIP room," he wrote on the UKPunting.com message-board.
-"Once there, I was promised full sex, which never materialised.
+"My own experience is that I was plied with drink—massively so—and was then offered a dance, but only in the VIP room," he wrote on the UKPunting.com message board.
+"Once there, I was promised full sex, which never materialized.
 Then I was promised full sex again.
-Basically, I spent just over a grand on fuck all.
-Absolutely criminal what they did.
-I was one of the lucky ones too, one poor guy got conned out of over 10k.
-Try explaining that to the missus!"
+Basically, I spent more than a grand on nothing.
+It's absolutely criminal what they did.
+I was one of the lucky ones too.
+One poor guy got conned out of more than 10k.
+Try explaining that to the wife!"

 Last July, police in Birmingham released details of a report they’d written investigating Legs 11.
-In it, they alleged that, since 2013, 17 people they knew of had been conned out of a total £93,042 at the Broad Street club.
-One customer felt so out of it, having had £9,000 charged to his card, that he bought a drugs test kit and came up positive for methadone.
-What’s more, undercover trading standards officers were offered sex for £1,000 a pop, and police said intelligence checks had revealed links to Albanian organised crime.
+In it, they alleged that, since 2013, 17 people they knew of had been conned out of a total £93,042 [$128,541] at the Broad Street club.
+One customer felt so out of it, having had £9,000 [$12,433] charged to his card, that he bought a drug test kit and came up positive for methadone.
+What’s more is that undercover trading standards officers were offered sex for £1,000 [$1,381] a pop, and police said intelligence checks had revealed links to Albanian organized crime.

-Nicknamed the Golden Mile, Broad Street runs through Birmingham’s Westside district and hosts the city's Walk of Stars, the local equivalent of the Hollywood Walk of Fame, featuring tributes to Brummies like Ozzy Osbourne, Jasper Carrott and Noddy Holder.
+Nicknamed the Golden Mile, Broad Street runs through Birmingham’s Westside district and hosts the city's Walk of Stars, the local equivalent of the Hollywood Walk of Fame, featuring tributes to Brummies [people from the Birmingham area] like Ozzy Osbourne, Jasper Carrott, and Noddy Holder.
 In the late 1970s, Broad Street became one of the city’s go-to nightlife spots when the Rum Runner nightclub restyled itself in the image of New York’s Studio 54 and gave a residency to local up-and-comers Duran Duran.
-Though it continued to boom over the following decades, the 2008 recession closed 40 percent of Broad Street’s venues, and in 2018 it makes for pretty grim viewing on a Saturday night, as drunk students mix with short-sleeve-shirted men, discarded takeaway wrappers and police.
+Though it continued to boom over the following decades, the 2008 recession closed 40 percent of Broad Street’s venues, and in 2018, it makes for pretty grim viewing on a Saturday night, as drunk students mix with short-sleeve-shirted men, discarded takeout wrappers, and police.

-The term given to clubs that trick or overcharge customers is "clip joints".
-Long a fixture in London's Soho, most British ones were shut down in the late-2000s, though many continue to operate in Eastern Europe.
+The term given to clubs that trick or overcharge customers is "clip joints."
+Long a fixture in London's Soho, most British ones were shut down in the 2000s, though many continue to operate in Eastern Europe.
 They run on the presumption that men won’t complain to authorities about being scammed or overcharged because anything to do with sex is embarrassing.
-Maybe it's worth assuming, then, that more than the 17 who contacted Action Fraud – the UK's reporting centre for fraud – fell victim to Legs 11.
+Maybe it's worth assuming, then, that more than the 17 who contacted Action Fraud—the UK's reporting center for fraud—fell victim to Legs 11.

 An internet search reveals (among others) the following Google Reviews:

-"The toilet attendant threatened me with violence unless I paid him. £20.
+"The toilet attendant threatened me with violence unless I paid him £20 [$27].
 I was so scared I gave him the money.
 Please don't go there."

-"My mate got fleeced of £500 he says, reckons they forced him to spend a wedge against his will on v.i.p , “ he says” ;)"
+"My friend got fleeced of £500 [$690] he says.
+He reckons they forced him to spend a wedge against his will on VIP, he says ;)"

 The reviews sound damning, but the "he says" in that last review is key in this case, as it implies that because someone had been drinking they couldn't help but spend a large sum of money.

 Reddit user Technical_Glitch ran into a similar issue when an overly expensive trip to Legs 11 in 2015 prompted him to create a thread on Reddit’s Legal Advice forum.
-Titled "Woke up with over £4000 worth of charges from a strip club", he was immediately accused of buying high-end bottles and dances and just not wanting to pay.
-The thread then devolved into anecdotes from users about times their friends, and friends of friends, had run up similar bills at different clubs.
+He titled it "Woke up with more than £4,000 [$5,526] worth of charges from a strip club," and he was immediately accused of buying high-end bottles and dances and just not wanting to pay.
+The thread then devolved into anecdotes from users about times their friends, and friends of friends, had similar bills at different clubs.

-Technical_Glitch's posts, however, give some insight into how scams at clip joints work.
-They also show just how quickly a person can lose several thousand pounds when they’re, admittedly, very drunk.
-Seventy minutes is all it took for staff to ring up five separate transactions on his card, plus a final one of £1,650 on a company card when his own account ran dry.
+Technical_Glitch's posts, however, gave some insight into how scams at clip joints work.
+They also show just how quickly a person can lose several thousand dollars when they’re, admittedly, very drunk.
+Seventy minutes is all it took for staff to ring up five separate transactions on his card, plus a final one of £1,650 [$2,279] on a company card when his own account ran dry.

 What he does remember is having one dance, before the woman sat down and talked to him.
 "Even if she was charging an extortionate amount to sit and talk to me," he writes, "that would equal one lump sum at the end of the night, not six transactions."
 He also thinks she asked for his card's PIN, but can't say for sure.

 Technical_Glitch called Legs 11 explaining that there must be some kind of mistake.
 Staff said they’d check the CCTV and get back to him.
 They didn’t.
-He then emailed requesting an itemised bill.
+He then emailed requesting an itemized bill.
 Again, no response.
-Eventually he was forced to dispute the charges with his bank, except for one for £330, which he allowed was for the dance.
+Eventually, he was forced to dispute the charges with his bank, except for one for £330 [$455], which he allowed was for the dance.

 VICE: Has your memory of the night sharpened since?